bcox/arista_config_compare/README.md

       + : indicates that the line was added in the second file.

+positional arguments:
+  first_config_file
+  second_config_file

 optional arguments:
-  -h, --help          show this help message and exit --filter FILTER     filters matching lines of config.
+  -h, --help          show this help message and exit --no_exclamations   deletes any line where the first non space character is !
+  --filter FILTER     filters matching lines of config.
 Case sensitive.
-Note:
-                      This will remove sections if the header is matched use --debug to confirm matching lines --debug             shows lines that match a filter
+Note: This will remove sections if the
+                      header is matched use --debug to confirm matching lines --debug             shows lines that match a filter
 ```